paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-02-01-corporate_designers.md

 Maybe these designers believe that the respect and admiration they've garnered will provide leverage, and allow them to change how a company operates; better to be inside the tent pissing out, than outside pissing in, right?
 Well, short of burning down the entire piss-drenched campsite.
 To think you can change an organisation like Facebook -- whose leadership has displayed scant regard for the human race beyond its eyeballs -- you're either incredibly naive, or lying to yourself.

 In fact, I'd argue that joining such an organisation makes it easier for its culture to seep *outwards*, into the broader community.
-For examlpe, sat within large distributed teams, designing products used by billions, employees become advocates for processes and tools that have an emphasis on scalability; an aspect of lesser importance for those of us working beyond the campus walls.
+For example, sat within large distributed teams, designing products used by billions, employees become advocates for processes and tools that have an emphasis on scalability; an aspect of lesser importance for those of us working beyond the campus walls.

 * * *